 The Florida Financial Management Information System (FFMIS) Act, authorized in ss.
 215.90 through 215.96, F.S., was established to plan, implement, and manage a unified information system which provides fiscal, management, and accounting information.
 The FFMIS Act established the Florida Management Information Board (FMIB) and the FFMIS Coordinating Council.
 The FMIB is comprised of the Governor and Cabinet and has overall responsibility for managing and overseeing the development of Florida Financial Management Information System pursuant to s.
 215.95, F.S., including establishing financial management policies and procedures for executive branch agencies.
-The Council is comprised of the members of the Cabinet, the secretary of the Department of Management Services, and the director of the Governor's Office of Policy and Budget.
+The Council is comprised of the members of the Governor's Office of Policy and Budget.
 Among other duties, the Council is to approve all FFMIS subsystem designs and modifications prior to implementation and to make recommendations to the FMIB on policy alternatives to ensure coordination between the subsystems as defined in ss.
 215.93 and 215.96, F. S.